cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

     \mathbb{B} U^{n+1} = 0.
     \end{aligned}

-Remark that the velocity :math:`U^*` is present in the final system behind the convection and the Laplacian (matrix :math:`\mathbb{A}`).
+Remark that the velocity :math:`U^*` is present in the final system behind the convection and the laplacian (matrix :math:`\mathbb{A}`).
 It introduces a small error so-called a *splitting error* (find REF).

 In TRUST, this method is used for explicit scheme.

+.. to verify this remark with PL or ABN

-Chorin-Temam algorithm with pressure increment
+Chorin algorithm with pressure increment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A small modification of Chorin-Temam projection can be done for the pressure.
+A small modification of Chorin projection can be done for the pressure.
 It consists in taking the pressure at previous time at step 1, and solve an increment of pressure at step 2.
-This method is used for semi-implicited scheme (explicit scheme with diffusion implicited) or implicit scheme.
+This method is used for semi-implicited schemes (explicit schemes with diffusion implicited) or implicit schemes.

 Step 1 : velocity prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The idea of this step is considerably the same as the Chorin-Temam algorithm, excepted the addition of the gradient of pressure solved at time
+The idea of this step is considerably the same as the Chorin algorithm, excepted the addition of the gradient of pressure solved at time
 :math:`t^{n}`.
 We write:

 .. math::